 Army drill sergeant at Fort Benning suspended after heated tussle caught on video

-An Army drill sergeant has been suspended while an investigation takes place after a video surfaced of an alleged assault on a recruit, according to a report.
+An Army drill sergeant has been suspended while an investigation takes place after a video surfaced of an alleged assault on a recruit.

-The incident occurred at the U.S. Army Infantry School at Fort Benning, Ga., Business Insider reported Monday.
+The incident occurred at the U.S. Army Infantry School at Fort Benning, Ga.
 In a video posted to Twitter by the "U.S. Army WTF!
 Moments" account on Friday, a group of shaved-head recruits are standing inside what appears to be a barracks room.

 One recruit appears to remark: "F---ing ho', n----," before walking away.
 A drill sergeant wearing a neon vest confronts the recruit and a physical altercation ensues.